The performance effects of too much lazy loading

 Pie chart showing WordPress making up 84.1% of lazy loading adoption, other CMSs 2.3%, and non-CMSs 13.5%.

-Querying the raw data in the HTTP Archive project gives us a clearer understanding of what kinds of websites are driving adoption: 84% of sites that use native image lazy loading use WordPress, 2% use another CMS, and the remaining 14% don't use a known CMS.
+Querying the raw data in the HTTP Archive project gives us a clearer understanding of what kinds of websites are driving adoption: 84% of sites that use built-in image lazy loading use WordPress, 2% use another CMS, and the remaining 14% don't use a known CMS.
 These results make clear how WordPress is leading the charge in adoption.

 Timeseries chart of lazy loading adoption with WordPress being the predominant player compared to other CMSs and non-CMSs, with similar proportions to the previous chart.
 Total adoption is shown to have rapidly increased from 1% to 17% from July 2020 to June 2021.